 Bi-Recurrent Convolutional Neural Network

-We implement advanced neural networks for the task of Relation Classification, combining deep convolutional and recurrent neural networks.
-Without using data augmentation or negative sampling, we already achieved state of the art and by using these techniques, we clearly outperforms all other models in the literature.
+We have implemented advanced neural networks for the task of Relation Classification, combining deep convolutional and recurrent neural networks.
+Without utilizing data augmentation or negative sampling, we have already achieved state-of-the-art performance.
+Furthermore, by employing these techniques, we clearly outperform all other models documented in the literature.

 Shortest dependency path in the dependency parse tree, word embeddings, part-of-speech tags, name entity categories and WordNet hypernyms

-As main feature, we use shortest dependency path in the dependency parse tree among the two entities because these represent a trimmed version of the sentence, containing most important information.
-Moreover, the relationship between two entities are also directed, which is important for the Relation Classification task.
-We use special embeddings to improve the performances and also use additional features such that part-of-speech tags, name entitiy categories as well as WordNet hypernyms.
+As the main feature, we used the shortest dependency path in the dependency parse tree between the two entities because it represents a trimmed version of the sentence, containing the most important information.
+Moreover, the relationship between the two entities is also directed, which is important for the Relation Classification task.
+We use special embeddings to improve performance and also incorporate additional features such as part-of-speech tags, named entity categories, as well as WordNet hypernyms.

 Building representative Knowledge Graphs from different corpora

-Once our model for Relation Classification achieves state of the art, we use it on different corpora in order to extract interesting relations among concepts.
-In order to increase the rate of true positives (manual human evaluation), we optimize the confidence thresholds for each relation to minimize the false positives while having a high precision and maximizing recall.
+Once our Relation Classification model achieved state-of-the-art performance, we employed it on various corpora to extract relations between concepts.
+To enhance the rate of true positives during manual human evaluation, we optimized the confidence thresholds for each relation, aiming to minimize false positives while maintaining high precision and maximizing recall.